Abraham Jiménez Enoa

 No hay anuncios

-But I have a very strong conviction: the future of Cuba belongs to the Cubans.
-I am against any foreign intervention or that the island ends up being an American protectorateIn this way they managed the country through ideological intransigence, focusing on a supposed communist purity: all the people who during these almost seven decades have dared to think differently or have a critical vision have become their enemies.
-And they imprisoned them or expelled them from the country.
-If it arrives, the end of Castroism would be a relief for all the millions of Cubans who have suffered it.
-A feeling that, unfortunately, will be subject, symbolically and politically, to the imperial and senseless attitude of Donald Trump, the man who has the world upside down.
+But I have a very strong conviction: the future of Cuba belongs to Cubans.
+I am against any foreign intervention or the island ending up as a US protectorate.In this way, they have taken over the country through ideological intransigence, fixated on a supposed communist purity: all the people who during these almost seven decades have dared to think differently or have a critical vision have become their enemies.
+And they have been imprisoned or thrown out of the country.
+If it comes, the end of Castroism would be a relief for all the millions of Cubans who have suffered it.
+A feeling that, unfortunately, will be subject, symbolically and politically, to the imperial and senseless attitude of Donald Trump, the man who turns the world upside down.

 Cargando